delemottelab/string-method-swarms-trajectories/README.md

 Assume that you want to run in parallel with 4 MPI rank and that you have 128 CPUs at your disposal.
 To achieve good performance we need to tell GROMACS to use ```128/4=32``` threads per rank and tell our MPI provider to start ```4+1=5``` MPI processes.
 The reason is that one process acts as master and delegates simulation jobs to the other nodes.
-Note that this might change in future versions.

 ```bash
 export OMP_NUM_THREADS=32